 On 16 February 2011 the Secretary of State for Health announced in a Ministerial Statement issued by the UK Department of Health that the Health Professions Council (in August 2012 renamed to Health and Care Professions Council) has been asked to establish a statutory register for practitioners supplying unlicensed herbal medicines.

-For a more comprehensive review of the history of statutory regulation of complementary and alternative medicine, including Ayurveda, in the UK, please see the following summary with essential reference documents below.
+For a more comprehensive review of the history of statutory regulation of complementary and alternative medicine in the UK, including Ayurveda, please see the following summary with essential reference documents below.

 History of Events (2000-2008)